SIMEXP/giga_auto_qc/README.md

   --task TASK [TASK ...]
                         The name of the task that you want to calculate metric with.
 The label corresponds to task-<task_label> from the BIDS spec (so it does not include 'task-').
+  --quality_control_parameters QUALITY_CONTROL_PARAMETERS
+                        The path to customised quality control parameters.
+When no file is supplied, we will filter with the default parameters.
+It should include the following fields: mean_fd (default=0.55), scrubbing_fd (default=0.2), proportion_kept (default=0.5),
+                        anatomical_dice (default=0.99), functional_dice (default=0.89)
+  --reindex-bids        Reindex BIDS data set, even if layout has already been created.
+  --verbose VERBOSE     Verbrosity.
+0 for minimal, 1 for more details.
+Default to 1.
 ```

 ## Acknowledgements